josephmjoy/robotics/java_robotutils/impnotes.md

 ```
 ... period: 10000  count:  120 units: ns   min: 0  max: 15299  avg: 120.5  histo: [120,2,13,0,0,0,135,1]
 ```
 The period will be the actual period - time since the stats were reset, not the nominal period specified in the constructor.
 The difference between these two depends on how frequently `process` is called.
 In the FIRST robotics context, `process` should be called on every loop invocation as the overhead is negligible.
 The histogram reports powers-of-two bins: 0,1,2-3,4-7,8-15, etc., and is reset after each trace message is generated.
 The unit defines the unit of measure ('ns' being nanosecond.).
 There is no policing of units.
 The default is `_nr` for 'not recorded'.
-With respect to the use cases above, the interval between the calls to the loop method should probably be report in milliseconds, while the time _in_ the loop method reported in nanoseconds.
+With respect to the use cases above, the interval between the calls to the loop method should probably be reported in milliseconds, while the time _in_ the loop method reported in nanoseconds.
 It would be up to the client to do this and report the right units.

 ##Implementation Possibilities
 Keep a fixed-size (32-element) array of integer bins.
 Method `update`: find the bin by floor(log2(dataPoint)) and increment that, and also update min, max, (long) sum and count.
 All this is done synchronizing on the array of bins.